SetGadgetItemColor()

 Parameters

-#Gadget Specifies the gadget to use.
+#Gadget The gadget to use.

 #PB_Gadget_FrontColor : Item text